 An “Easy Top Menu” allows consumers to change font and color of subtitles and menu titles according to their tastes, as well as the background color and menu graphics.

 The new Blu-ray home theater system — model HT-BD2 (shipping in the fourth quarter at $1,499) — is a single component system offering a range of video output formats including HD 720p, 1080i and 1080p, as well as a range of multichannel music formats.

 Styling is highlighted by a piano-black design and blue LED accents.
 Sound is supported by up to 7.1-channel surround including five tower speakers, two satellite rear speakers and a fully powered subwoofer.
 Total power is rated at 1,100 watts.

-The system's Blu-ray player offers support for both 60 fps and 24 fps video playback.
-Dolby Digital, Dolby Digital Plus, Dolby TrueHD, and DTS HD sound formats.
-It also includes HDMI v1.3 inputs.
+The system’s Blu-ray player offers support for both 60 fps and 24 fps video playback, as well as Dolby Digital, Dolby Digital Plus, Dolby TrueHD, and DTS HD sound formats.
+It also include HDMI v1.3 inputs.